Dear Seniors,

 From India, Kochi

-It's inappropriate for me to recommend any option as such without knowing what is what happening in your organisation.
-If possible, can you mention what exactly happening there (without revealing the name of your organisation) so that it may be easy for us to consider how impactful all those unethical, unlawful activities.
+It's inappropriate for me to recommend any option without knowing what is happening in your organization.
+If possible, can you mention what exactly is happening there (without revealing the name of your organization) so that it may be easier for us to consider the impact of all those unethical and unlawful activities.

 From India, Bangalore